 The Montague Bookmill | Montague, Massachusetts

-Easily the most unique bookstore on this list is The Montague Bookmill!
-It’s situated inside of an 1830s grist mill and features a glorious waterfall and ample outdoor seating.
+Easily one of the most unique bookstores in New England on this list is The Montague Bookmill.
+It’s situated inside an 1840s grist mill and features a glorious waterfall and ample outdoor seating.
 The building is red with tons of space inside.
-The mill that it’s situated in is even recognized as a historic place on the National Register!
+The mill that it’s situated in is even recognized on the National Register of Historic Places.

-Once inside, books cover every single include from floor to ceiling.
-It’s pretty easy to feel how historical it is, too, with the old wooden floors.
-Visit during the fall in New England for a truly magnificent view of the nearby waterfall!
+Once inside, books cover every single include from floor to ceiling and the gorgeous wooden floors feel very historical.
+Visit during the fall in New England for a truly magnificent view of the nearby waterfall.

 Left Bank Bookshop | Belfast, Maine

 They carry everything from mysteries to books about Maine travel from local authors.
 Of course, there is also a lovely early reading section for children.
 This cute Maine bookshop also welcomes well behaved dogs, so you can bring your furry bestie with you.

 This bookshop opened in 2004 and recently moved to Belfast after outgrowing its old location in Searsport.

 This gorgeous New England bookstore is the place to go for rare books in Rhode Island.
 Cellar Stories is one of those little New England bookshops that feels like you’ve been transported to another era when you walk through its nondescript door and up the narrow flight of stairs that leads to the rows and rows of used and rare treasures.

 You’ll find vintage paperback and rare antique collections all mingled together in this very classic feeling RI bookshop.
 Cellar Stories frequently offers bag sales, so keep your eyes out for signs when you enter!
 You never know what kind of treasure you might stumble across in a place like this rare used book bookshop.